Chapter 1# General Best Practices for eCommerce UX Audit

 Once the shoppers have searched for a query or a term, now it’s your turn to show them what they are looking for.
 When they don’t find it, they can feel disappointed.
 So, you should make sure they find exactly what they are expecting to see, i.e. specific products or categories in your online store.

 Make sure that the search results are relevant to the user’s query.
 Use machine learning algorithms or search engine technologies to refine the search results based on the user’s search history, location, and other relevant factors.
-Provide an option to search within specific categories of the website.
+You can also provide an option to search within specific categories of the website.

 The only objective of the above best practices is to make sure the search bar is effective and user-friendly.